An insatiable thirst

 "No matter how wealthy a country becomes, its economy must keep expanding.
 No matter the cost.
 Forever.”

-Since it is undeniable that people’s lives are generally better now than in the past, there is a strong belief that growth is what has delivered the wellbeing we experience today.
+Since it is undeniable that people’s lives are generally better now than in the past, there is a strong belief that growth is what has delivered the wellbeing we enjoy today.

 However, scientists and historians are increasingly disconnecting this progress from economic growth itself, attributing it instead to access to essential services and goods, as well as to the distribution of wealth.
 Furthermore, beyond a certain point, more GDP is not necessarily linked to improvements in human welfare.